A continuing tale of life in the boonies

 To ensure the teenagers scrambled over the rocky pinnacles safely, we had packed a climbing rope, so that we could set up hand lines at the most daunting parts.
 Lucky we did so.
 When the trail narrowed to a razor edge, one kid, Tumshy, found that he suffered from vertigo.
 Progress slowed to a crawl, literally, and as the day wore on, Duncan and I decided that he would press ahead with the main party, and I would stay back with Tumshy and proceed at his snail’s pace.
 Two things were in our favor - the weather was set fair, and the daylight in Scotland, in June, holds until well after 10 p.m.

 I learned something about bravery, that day.
 Shaking with fear, and being led slowly along the most spectacular ridge in mainland Britain by a rope, Tumshy displayed a dogged determination to keep going, when lesser kids would have frozen.
-His mind was set to get off that ridge and see Scotland kick Peru’s butt.
+His mind was set to get off that ridge and see Scotland kick Peru’s butt in the World Cup.

 The opening lines of de la Mare’s Courage were particularly apt: